-- *Introduction to Traditional Japanese Fashion – Introduces the different styles of traditional Japanese clothing (i.e. wedding kimono, formal kimono, summer kimono, yukata, jinbei, hakama and etc. Also, includes if have time how to wear a Yukata (summer casual kimono).
+- *Introduction to Traditional Japanese Fashion – Introduces the different styles of traditional Japanese clothing (i.e. wedding kimono, formal kimono, summer kimono, yukata, jinbei, hakama and etc.) Also includes if have time how to wear a yukata (summer casual kimono).

 - *Introduction to Traditional Japanese Music – Introduces the audience to three popular traditional Japanese instruments (Koto, Shamisen, and Shakuhachi).
 Includes a koto demonstration, how to read the music sheet, and the audience will each get a koto sheet music for the famous Japanese song “Sakura.”

-Presentation duration: 40-45 minutes, includes Q & A
+Presentation duration: 40-45 minutes, includes Q & A.

 (Presentations can be adjusted down to 30 minutes or up to 60 minutes).

-Outreach Program Fees:
+Outreach Program Fee:

-- * $75 (Kimono & Japanese Music presentations)
+- * $95 (Kimono & Japanese Music presentations) / Virtual = $75

-- **An additional Material Fee may apply.
+- **An additional Material Fee will apply.

-For more information, or to book a program, call 561-233-1329
+For more information, or to book a program, contact Youth & Outreach Coordinator by email at firstname.lastname@example.org or call 561-233-1329.

 Student Outreach Programs

 Enjoy our programs in the convenience of your own classroom or facility.
 Learn about aspects of Japanese culture through interactive presentations or craft making!
 All programs are 40-45 minutes in length unless noted.
-A transportation fee may also apply

-Program fee is $60 per session.
+The program fee is $60 per session.

-- Language Basics and Manners (2nd-6th grade): Students learn simple words and phrases that are often used in daily life, as well as appropriate body language, gestures and cultural etiquette.
+- Language Basics and Manners (2nd-6th grade): Students learn simple words and phrases that are often used in daily life, as well as appropriate body language, gestures, and cultural etiquette.

 - One Inch Boy (K – 3rd): Travel with the One-Inch Boy who proves himself by using his knowledge and strength of character to prevail in difficult situations. ($2/student)